zspitz/dlr/docs/expr-tree-spec/highlighted-concepts.md

 There are several reasons for this design:

 - Expression remains the base type for all ET nodes, and we avoid dual type hierarchies.
 - Void is already allowed as a type, indicating there is no return value for an expression.
 - Lambdas don’t change at all from v1 to v2.
 - Being expression-based matches many languages (Lisp, Scheme, Ruby, F\#), and it does no harm when modeling other languages.
 They can easily make expressions be void returning.

 Let's look at a couple of examples:

-- BlockExpression has a value.
+- **BlockExpression** has a value.
 By default its value is the last expression in the sequence, and its type is the same type as the last expression.
-This design also allows us to avoid another CommaExpression since BlockExpression now models this semantics as well.
+This design also allows us to avoid another **CommaExpression** since **BlockExpression** now models this semantics as well.

-- We model 'if' with ConditionalExpression, which returns the value of its consequent or alternative expression, whichever executes.
-The types of the branches must match the type of the ConditionalExpression.
-If there's no alternative expression, then we use a DefaultExpression with the matching type.
-Languages with distinct notions for statements often have a 'e1 ? e2 : e3' expression since their 'if' cannot return values, but they can model this with ConditionalExpression.
+- We model `if` with **ConditionalExpression**, which returns the value of its consequent or alternative expression, whichever executes.
+The types of the branches must match the type of the **ConditionalExpression**.
+If there's no alternative expression, then we use a ***DefaultExpression*** with the matching type.
+Languages with distinct notions for statements often have a 'e1 ? e2 : e3' expression since their `if` cannot return values, but they can model this with **ConditionalExpression**.

-DefaultExpression serves two useful purposes in our expression-based model.
-First the Expression.Empty factory returns a DefaultExpression with Type void.
+**DefaultExpression** serves two useful purposes in our expression-based model.
+First the **Expression.Empty** factory returns a **DefaultExpression** with **Type** `void`.
 This can be useful if you need an expression in a value-resulting position that matches the containing expressions result type.
-The second use of DefaultExpression is when you do have a non-void Expression in which you do need to sometimes return the "`default(T)`" value.
-Without this expression, you would have to generate a lot more ET to express "`default(T)`".
+The second use of **DefaultExpression** is when you do have a non-void **Expression** in which you do need to sometimes return the `default(T)` value.
+Without this expression, you would have to generate a lot more ET to express `default(T)`.

-Often you do not need to use Expression.Empty to match a containing node's result type.
+Often you do not need to use **Expression.Empty** to match a containing node's result type.
 There are expressions used in common patterns, typically control flow expression, where the result value is not used.
-For these common patterns, some nodes implicitly convert to void or squelch a result value.
-SwitchExpression, ConditionalExpression, TryExpression, BlockExpression, LambdaExpression, GotoExpression, and LabelExpression all automatically convert their result expression to void if they themselves have a void Type property (or delegate with result type in the case of lambdas).
+For these common patterns, some nodes implicitly convert to void or squelch a result value. **SwitchExpression**, **ConditionalExpression**, **TryExpression**, **BlockExpression**, **LambdaExpression**, **GotoExpression**, and **LabelExpression** all automatically convert their result expression to void if they themselves have a void **Type** property (or delegate with result type in the case of lambdas).

 <h2 id="reducible-nodes">2.2 Reducible Nodes</h2>

-We have a tension for what level of abstraction to provide in our model (see section 1.3.2).
+We have a [tension for what level of abstraction to provide in our model](introduction#model-abstraction-level).
 While we think Design Time Language Models have a distinct mission from Expression Trees v2, we would like to allow for smooth interoperability between them.
 We enable higher-level models (even language-specific models) that can reduce to a common set of ET v2 node types that all consumers can process.
 Programs can query an ET node as to whether it reduces, and if so, a program can call on the node to reduce itself.
 When a node reduces, it returns a semantically equivalent ET with a root node than can replace the original ET node.

 Reductions are allowed to be partial.
 The resulting ET may include nodes that need to be further reduced.
-Typically the immediate result of reducing one node comprises only children that are common ET v2 node types.
-Expression.Compile only compiles common node types and those that reduce to common nodes.
+Typically the immediate result of reducing one node comprises only children that are common ET v2 node types. **Expression.Compile** only compiles common node types and those that reduce to common nodes.
 If a node type does not reduce or does not reduce to only common nodes, then it may still be useful as part of a library-specific set of extensions that model code.
 An example might be a Design Time Language Model for code that either has too many errors to reduce or that is part of a model too specific to tooling needs to bother reducing it to common nodes.

 The ET v2 common set of nodes will include some reducible nodes.
 For example, for meta-programming goals, there will be higher-level iteration models.
-We'll include ForExpression for counter termination, ForEachExpression for member iterations, WhileExpression for test first iterations, and RepeatUntilExpression for test last iterations.
-We'll also include a fundamental LoopExpression to which the other iteration models reduce.
-Other examples include BinaryExpression with node kind AddAssign (compound assignment) or UnaryExpression with node kinds PreIncrementAssign and PostIncrementAssign.
+We'll include **ForExpression** for counter termination, **ForEachExpression** for member iterations, **WhileExpression** for test first iterations, and **RepeatUntilExpression** for test last iterations.
+We'll also include a fundamental **LoopExpression** to which the other iteration models reduce.
+Other examples include **BinaryExpression** with node kind **AddAssign** (compound assignment) or **UnaryExpression** with node kinds **PreIncrementAssign** and **PostIncrementAssign**.

 Note, due to time constraints we cut the higher-level iteration node types for .NET 4.0, but they will likely show up soon in the DLR's codeplex open source project.

 Common ET nodes with a given node kind are either reducible always, or never.
 That is, a node is not conditionally reducible based on other properties it has that may be different for different instantiations.
-For example, the GeneratorExpression nodes are always reducible.
+For example, the **GeneratorExpression** nodes are always reducible.
 Regardless of the reducibility, the compiler may have direct support for the node kind, or the compiler may reduce the nodes.
-For example, when we add ForEachExpression, the compiler will likely directly compile it without reducing it.
+For example, when we add **ForEachExpression**, the compiler will likely directly compile it without reducing it.

 <h2 id="bound-unbound-and-dynamic-nodes">2.3 Bound, Unbound, and Dynamic Nodes</h2>

 There are three categories or states of being bound for modeling expressions.
 More commonly mathematicians or computer scientists think of only two, bound and unbound.
-For example, in the expression "for all x such that 0 \< x + y \< 10", 'x' is a bound variable while 'y' is a free reference or unbound variable.
-If 'y' were not present in the expression, the expression would be fully statically bound such that we could evaluate it.
-However, to evaluate the expression, we need to first bind 'y' to some value.
+For example, in the expression "for all `x` such that `0 < x + y < 10`", `x` is a bound variable while `y` is a free reference or unbound variable.
+If `y` were not present in the expression, the expression would be fully statically bound such that we could evaluate it.
+However, to evaluate the expression, we need to first bind `y` to some value.

 **An unbound ET node:**

 - would need to be bound before executing it
 - would represent syntax more than semantics
 - would have a Type property that is null (see .NET 4.0 vs. V-next+1 note below)

 Consider a language that supported LINQ-like expression and that also had late-bound member access (for example, if VB added late-bound LINQ).
 You would then need to model unbound trees for the lambda expression in the following pseudo-code: